EzeOnoky/Project-Base-Learning-12/README.md

 - Create assignments
 - Import Playbook functionality

+**Code Refactoring** ...this is the process of restructuring existing computer code.
+Refactoring is a general term in computer programming.
+It means making changes to the source code without changing expected behaviour of the software.
+For this project, you will move things around a little bit in the code, but the overal state of the infrastructure remains the same.
-Imports allows effective re-use previously created playbooks in a new playbook – it allows you to organize your tasks and reuse them when needed.
+**Imports** allows effective re-use previously created playbooks in a new playbook – it allows you to organize your tasks and reuse them when needed.